Erik Demaine: Honours and awards

-In 2003, Demaine was awarded the MacArthur Fellowship, the so-called "genius grant".
+In 2003, Demaine was awarded the MacArthur Fellowship, known colloquially as the "genius grant".

 In 2013, Demaine received the EATCS Presburger Award for young scientists.
 The award citation listed accomplishments including his work on the carpenter's rule problem, hinged dissection, prefix sum data structures, competitive analysis of binary search trees, graph minors, and computational origami.
 That same year, he was awarded a fellowship by the John Simon Guggenheim Memorial Foundation.

 For his work on bidimensionality, he was the winner of the Nerode Prize in 2015 along with his co-authors Fedor Fomin, Mohammad T. Hajiaghayi, and Dimitrios Thilikos.
 The work was the study of a general technique for developing both fixed-parameter tractable exact algorithms and approximation algorithms for a class of algorithmic problems on graphs.

 In 2016, he became a fellow at the Association for Computing Machinery.
 He was given an honorary doctorate by Bard College in 2017.